Tea house near Chatelet: a real Taiwanese tea time at the Palais-Royal

 On foot, count eight minutes from Chatelet-Les Halles station.
 Take the rue de Rivoli exit and walk north toward the Palais-Royal gardens.
 By metro, take line 1 or line 7 to Palais Royal - Musee du Louvre: one stop, two minutes from the exit.
 Pyramides station (lines 7 and 14) is also less than five minutes from the tea house.
 Le Te is at 41 bis rue de Montpensier, 75001 Paris, and is open every day.

 Want to extend the Taiwanese experience on the restaurant side?
 MAISON LE TE in the 11th arrondissement serves a full Franco-Taiwanese menu — brunch, Taiwanese dishes, tea cocktails — with the same commitment to quality.
-And if you are more drawn to the other sides of Le Te, check our tea house near the Opera page or our pick of the best bubble tea in Paris.
+And if you are more drawn to the other sides of Le Te, check our tea house near the Opera page, our page on pastries and sweet treats at the tea house or our pick of the best bubble tea in Paris.
+For a deeper dive, see our guide to tea time near Chatelet-Les Halles.

 Questions about the tea house near Chatelet